password123456/window_eventlog_parse/splunk/README.md

 whitelist=104,7036,7040,7045
 ```

- - Next, you have to parse and set field the event log correctly. but don't worry. if you don't use splunk prior 6.0, splunk do it automatically
+ - Next, you have to parse and set field the event log correctly. but don't worry. unless you use splunk prior version 6.0, splunk do it automatically.

 <img src="https://github.com/password123456/window_eventlog_parse/blob/master/splunk/splunk_field_parse.png">

+- so now, you have to learn splunk query grammar. i can't do instead of you. it is all up to you. below are sample queries that converted previous 10 log parser that upgraded rules or a few correlation search. these are used actually not POC. all things are based on 5w1h.